mui/material-ui/docs/pages/blog/mui-core-v5.md

 Some major changes to the components:

-- We’ve added the new colors that v5 introduces (error, warning, info & success)
+- We've added the new colors that v5 introduces (error, warning, info & success)
 - All new components are covered
 - States such as hover have been added for all relevant components